The School of Education and Counseling Psychology welcomes applicants from around the world.

-International students for MATTC program are eligible to apply only in regular Fall and Winter quarters.
+International students for MATTC program are eligible to apply only in regular Fall quarters.

 Important note on H4 visa holders: The spouse and unmarried children under the age of 21 of an H1-B visa (temporary work visa for the highly skilled) holder are awarded the H4 visa for their stay in the US.
 An H4 visa holder is not allowed to undertake employment in the US, but an H4 visa holder can pursue education.
 It is possible to convert an H4 visa to F1 visa (student visa) for full-time education at an academic institution recognized by the US INS (Immigration and Naturalization Service).

 Mandatory Health Insurance